Halcy0nic/Halcy0nic.github.io/_posts/2020-01-30-burp-with-sqlmap.md

 ## Installing SQLiPy extension in Burp

 1. Download the SQLiPy extension in Burp under Extender->BApp Store.
-I already have the extensions installed, but if you don't you should see an 'Install' button where my 'Reinstall' button is located:
+I already have the extension installed, but if you don't you should see an 'Install' button where my 'Reinstall' button is located:

 ![bap_extension](/assets/img/posts/bap_extension.png)

-## Using the SQLiPy extension in Burp
+## Using the SQLiPy Extension in Burp

-To use the burp SQLpi extension you must first start the SQLMap API server.
+To use the Burp SQLipy extension you must first start the SQLMap API server.
 To do so, head over to the SQLiPy->SQLMap API tab.
 From here you can specify the *Listen IP* (I would keep this at 127.0.0.1), the *Listen Port*, the *Python directory** (automatically populated), and the *SQLMap API* (automatically populated):

 ![sqlmap_api_off](/assets/img/posts/sqlmap_api_off.png)